Reversing Tooth Decay

 - Healthy snacks are important for general health.
 Try to avoid acidic foods or foods containing sugar or starch between meals.

 - Sticky snacks containing sugar (such as dried fruit) or starch (crackers, cookies, granola bars) are especially harmful.

-- Some healthy snack choices include nuts and seeds, nut butters like peanut or almond, cheese, plain yogurt, popcorn, raw vegetables.
+- Some healthy snack choices include nuts and seeds, nut butters like peanut or almond, cheese, plain yogurt, popcorn, or raw vegetables.

-- Sweets – we all know they can cause cavities.
-But moms and dads need to know that it’s not the amount of sweets our children eat but how often and when they eat them.
+- Sweets — we all know they can cause cavities, but moms and dads need to know that it’s not the amount of sweets our children eat, but how often and when they eat them.

 “Every time we eat something with sugar, the oral bacteria produce acid that can damage the teeth and this ‘attack’ can last for up to 20 minutes each time!
 Try to eat sweets only at the end of meal when you are able to brush afterwards.”